vikramjakhr/Resume/resume.md

   years, mainly to write services and libraries that will run under Linux.
 - **Ruby** (moderate).
 I'm not not really a Rubyist but I use Ruby for most of my scripting needs and love it as a language.
+I also contributed to a couple of JRuby gems and reported bugs with JRuby and submitted patches to the repo when appropriate.
 - **Scala** (moderate).
 I used Scala for quite sometime, mainly to build web services using **Scalatra**.
+- **Java Threads/PThreads** (moderate).
+Aware of the common pitfalls associated with using threads and have good debugging skills with threading issues.
 - **Bash** (moderate).
 I'm by no means a good bash scripter but since the shell is the heart of all Unix systems, I'm forced to use it on a daily basis and get better at it everyday.
-- **Java Threads/PThreads** (moderate).
-Aware of the common pitfalls associated with using threads and have good debugging skills with threading issues.
 - **NoSQL**.
 I have recently used Redis for caching time series data that is frequently requested by client applications.
 I also setup and maintained Cassandra as a time series db.
 I'm also the coauthor and maintainer of [InfluxDB](https://github.com/influxdb/influxdb) a timeseries database written entirely in Golang and using many NoSQL design concepts and tradeoff.
 - **Linux Administration**.
-I don't call myself a sysadmin, but since I use Linux personally and develop services that runs on Linux, I became familiar with modifying kernel parameters such as choosing different I/O schedulers as well as tools to debug and understand performance issues (e.g. iotop, dstat, etc.).
+I'm not a sysadmin, but since I use Linux personally and develop services that runs on Linux, I became familiar with modifying kernel parameters such as choosing different I/O schedulers as well as tools to debug and understand performance issues (e.g. iotop, dstat, etc.).
 - **SQL** (moderate).
 I know just enough SQL to get my job done and look up the documentation when it gets complicated.
 - **Other languages**.
 I've previously used Clojure, Groovy/Grails,